KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/slow.md

 * Slow effect: Struck enemies will have their movement speed slowed.
 If slowed by towers of different strengths, the largest slow will persist and its duration will be refreshed.
   * Base slow: 14%
   * Additional slow per 10 levels until 100: 3%
-  * Additional slow per 100 levels until 600: 3%
+  * Additional slow per 100 levels until 700: 5%
-  * Slow at level 600: 59%
+  * Slow at level 700: 75%

 At level 100, this tower will gain 20% range.

-At level 601, the slow tower will become invulnerable, have significantly increased splash radius, and have significantly greater slow (70%).
+At level 777, the slow tower will become invulnerable, have significantly increased splash radius, and have significantly greater slow (70%).

-# Base Stats Before Power Up
+# Base Stats Before Upgrades

 * Cost: $7